-The Board member Mike Girard, explained that they recognised the decreased number of athletes racing the IDF from 2016 to be coinciding with the decrease in events.
-Therefore, one of the IDF’s main goals was to increase the number of events and which should hopefully result with the growth of memberships.
+The Board member Mike Girard, explained that they recognized the decreased number of athletes racing the IDF from 2016 to be coinciding with the decrease in events.
+Therefore, one of the IDF’s main goals was to increase the number of events and which should hopefully result in the growth of memberships.

-In the meanwhile, the King’s Gate race in Austria has been cancelled, so instead of 18 there will be 17 races in 2018; 7 World Cup and 16 World Qualifying.
+In the meanwhile, the King’s Gate race in Austria has been canceled, so instead of 18 there will be 17 races in 2018; 7 World Cup and 16 World Qualifying.

 Compared to last year, there will be in total 5 races more, while the number of World Cup races increased by 2.

-In Europe there are now 5 races; Kozakov in Czech Republic, Verdicchio in Italy, Transylvania in Romania, Velefique in Spain and Sanki in Russia.
+In Europe, there are now 5 races; Kozakov in the Czech Republic, Verdicchio in Italy, Transylvania in Romania, Velefique in Spain and Sanki in Russia.
 You can find the full IDF 2018 schedule here.

 The biggest expenses IDF had last year were the purchase of a new timing system, which was around 10k dollars and another 10k dollars was spent for the repairing and maintaining of the old timing system which they plan to sell or part out occasionally.

 Furthermore, IDF increased a money prize for champions to 10.6k dollars and as for the first time a money prize was awarded to the Juniors class.

 Due to the decrease in events and memberships, IDF collected less sanctioning and membership fees but managed to save a bit on Travels Airfare and other expenses, like IT, Consulting and Accounting.
 However, IDF ended the year with almost 5,500 dollars debt.

 Despite the negative financial outcome, IDF Board thinks positive about the new season and has already accounted the debt in the 2018 budget.

 Early schedule and Early Bird registration to the rescue